RISE: Single Static Radar-based Indoor Scene Understanding: Methodology

 This augmentation mimics sensor pose errors and small orientation drifts. \item \textbf{Random Scaling.} Scale each foreground pixel $(x_j, y_j)$ radially relative to the radar position $(x_r, y_r)$ by a random factor $a_i$:

-which simulates depth uncertainty and propagation delay variations. \end{itemize} These augmentations improve robustness by exposing the model to realistic spatial noise and non-ideal radar conditions.
+which simulates depth uncertainty and propagation delay variations. \end{itemize} These augmentations improve robustness by exposing the model to spatial noise and non-ideal radar conditions.

-\textbf{Hierarchical Diffusion Model.} With the augmented dataset, we train a two-stage diffusion architecture (Fig.~\ref{fig:generative}) that gradually reconstructs both semantic and geometric completeness: \begin{itemize} \item \textbf{Stage 1: Object Detection.} Given a partial observation $\mathbf{O}$, the first diffusion model $f_1$ predicts a binary object detection map $\mathbf{X}_0 \in \{0,1\}^{H \times W}$:
+\textbf{Hierarchical Diffusion Model.} With the augmented dataset, we train a two-stage diffusion model (Fig.~\ref{fig:generative}) that reconstructs both semantic and geometric completeness: \begin{itemize} \item \textbf{Stage 1: Object Detection.} Given a partial observation $\mathbf{O}$, the first diffusion model $f_1$ predicts a binary object detection map $\mathbf{X}_0 \in \{0,1\}^{H \times W}$:

-where $\mathbf{X}_{100}$ denotes Gaussian noise.
-This step provides semantic priors that guide structural reasoning in the next stage. \item \textbf{Stage 2: Wall Structure Prediction.} The second model $f_2$ takes both $\mathbf{O}$ and $\mathbf{X}_{100}$ as inputs to reconstruct the full wall configuration $\mathbf{Y}_{100}$:
+where $\mathbf{X}_{1000}$ denotes Gaussian noise.
+This step provides semantic priors that guide reasoning in the next stage. \item \textbf{Stage 2: Wall Structure Prediction.} The second model $f_2$ takes both $\mathbf{O}$ and $\mathbf{X}_{1000}$ as inputs to reconstruct the full wall configuration $\mathbf{Y}_{1000}$: